nomis/mcu-uuid-console/docs/index.rst

 Password entry (without echo) can be performed using a callback function process.

+Blocking commands can be performed using a callback function to execute asynchronously and can read from the underlying input stream.

 The ``Shell`` class is customisable to allow the prompt, banner, hostname and context text to be replaced.
 The ``^D`` (end of transmission) character can be made to execute implied commands (e.g.